Azure-Samples/self-hosted-mcp-scaffold-python/README.md

 ### host.json
 This file is required by Azure Functions for deployment.
 It's used by the Azure Functions host to configure the right settings (through the configuration profile) for the MCP server to run.
 It also tells the host how to run the server and which port to listen to.

-The default authorization level is `function`, which would require clients to pass an access key when connecting to the server.
-However, because we'll use a feature called Easy Auth, which provides an authorization flow with identity providers like Microsoft Entra ID, there's no need to require a key as well for server connection.

 ```json
 {
    "version": "2.0",